Over-the-counter medications can sometimes be very useful. They are easily accessible, but they are not without risks.

 Misuse and overuse

-Certain people trivialize the use of OTCs and, consequently, make inappropriate or even risky use of them.
-Examples of inappropriate use (misuse) of OTC medications include not taking the correct dosage, combining incompatible medications, and using a product for purposes other than therapy.
+Some people trivialize the use of OTC drugs and, consequently, make inappropriate or even risky use of them.
+Examples of inappropriate use (misuse) of OTC medications include not taking the correct dosage, combining incompatible medications, and using them for reasons other than therapeutic purposes.

-Overuse of OTCs, whether or not it is intentional, can have serious consequences.
+Overuse of OTC drugs, whether or not it is intentional, can lead to serious consequences.
 In some cases, it can even lead to drug intoxication.
-Each year in Canada, there are reports of such incidents involving many different OTCs.
+Each year in Canada, there are reports of such incidents involving many different OTC drugs.
 Sometimes, a completely harmless medication at the recommended dose can be toxic when used in high doses.
 This is the case, for example, with acetaminophen.

 People most at risk